ormi-fi/Ormi-Subgraph/README.md

 ### Troubleshooting

 If a subgraph encounters an error while indexing, the logs on the explorer may not display the error.
-You can check for errors on a pending or synced subgraph with the following commands, replacing `aave/protocol-v2` with your subgraph name:
+You can check for errors on a pending or synced subgraph with the following commands, replacing `Ormi-finance` with your subgraph name:

 Pending:
 ```